telerik/blazor-docs/knowledge-base/in-place-editor.md

     public bool ReadOnly { get; set; }

     /// <summary>
     /// Defines when the edit icon shows - always, on hover or never.
-The default value is <see cref="InPlaceEditorShowIcon.Always" />.
+The default value is <see cref="InPlaceEditorShowIcons.Always" />.
     /// </summary>
     [Parameter]
-    public InPlaceEditorShowIcon ShowIcon { get; set; } = InPlaceEditorShowIcon.Always;
+    public InPlaceEditorShowIcons ShowIcons { get; set; } = InPlaceEditorShowIcons.Always;

     /// <summary>
     /// The tooltip content that shows in read mode.